Heat wave hacks: 16 ways to stay cool in the summer | News

-Beat the heat: 16 ways to stay cool in Quebec during hot summer days

-As Quebec endures a lengthy heatwave and the temperatures start to rise, figuring out ways to stay cool and “beat the heat” becomes increasingly more important with every degree.
+As the temperatures continue to rise in Ontario, causing several heat warnings throughout the province, figuring out ways to stay cool and beat the heat becomes increasingly more important with every degree.

-Whether it’s tips for yourself, your nighttime sleep schedule, or cooling your home — we’ve got you covered.
+Whether it’s tips for yourself, your bedtime routine, or your home — we’ve got you covered.

-Here are 16 quick and easy ways to stay cool this summer.
+Here are 16 simple yet effective ways to stay cool this summer.

 1. Pay attention to pulse points